maxsans/bat-horse/README.md

 #define SLEEP_TIME 60 * 1000000
 ```

+## Quick start

+This project uses the platformio core.
+If you wish to use this configuration, please refer to the platformio documentation: https://docs.platformio.org/en/latest/platforms/espressif32.html

 ## Difference between transmission by MQTT and by UDP

 The MQTT protocol uses a different protocol to UDP.
 MQTT uses the TCP protocol, so packets are slow when sent at very high speed.
 There is a test carried out on an EMQX broker: